 Eleanor Collins was born Elnora Ruth Proctor on November 21, 1919, in Edmonton, Alberta.
-She has now celebrated her 99th birthday and her career is featured in this article.

 Her parents were part of the migration of Black settlers from Oklahoma who responded to the Canadian government’s promotion to settle the prairies in 1910.